Christian Post SG and Rony Tan

 c) Posted remarks by the ISD

-The Christian Post SG indirectly reflected its "pro Rony Tan" stance by associating the sermon by Pastor Rony to the couple found guilty of sedition charges in May 2009, the criticism against Archibishop John Chew in his sermon in the Anglican centenary celebration.
+A "pro Rony Tan" stance was reflected by associating the sermon by Pastor Rony to the couple found guilty of sedition charges in May 2009, the criticism against Archbishop John Chew in his sermon in the Anglican centenary celebration.
 Such associations are however far fetched as

 1) The couple charged with sedition was guilty of sending a few booklets (which I believe is still sold in Tecman), whilsts Pastor Rony had the power to influence his flock of 12,000, his sermon being heard and applauded by 12,000 followers, and then broadcasted online and viewed by many thousands more.
 The extent of the "transgressions" by Rony Tan is not the same sin or even similar but many thousands of times more provocative in terms of the reach, and the nature of the indiscretion.
 A small booklet with very limited distributon, can never be compared to a three 10 minute video segments.